Lavarchus/SNP-calling-GATK4/README.md

 Each step is associated with a pbs script and was set to run on the JCU HPC machine.
 Note that some are best run as array jobs (e.g. mapping, haplotype calling and BQSR)

-## REQUIRED CONTAINERS TO RUN THE WORKFLOW versions in parentheses were used in provided scripts
+## REQUIRED CONTAINERS TO RUN THE WORKFLOW
 bwa (v.0.7.17)
 samtools (v.1.12)
 gatk4 (v.4.2.0.0)
 R (v.4.0.3)
+versions in parentheses were used in provided scripts

 ## CITATION
 Baraf, L., Hung, J. and Cowman, P. (in press) Phylogenomics of marine angelfishes: diagnosing sources of systematic discordance for an iconic reef fish family (F: Pomacanthidae)."
+Workflow was modified from Erickson, K. L., Pentico, A., Quattrini, A. M., & McFadden, C. S. (2021).
+New approaches to species delimitation and population structure of anthozoans: Two case studies of octocorals using ultraconserved elements and exons.
+Molecular Ecology Resources, 21(1), 78-92

 ## CONTACT
-If you have any questions or issues running this worfkflow - feel free to reach out! lauriane.baraf@my.jcu.edu.au
+If you have any questions or issues running this worfkflow - feel free to reach out at lauriane.baraf@my.jcu.edu.au

 ## BEST FISHES AND HAPPY CODING !